crossroadsfpga/pigasus/README.md

 > It may return some error the first time.
 Exit it using Ctrl-C. Then relaunch the console (`./run_console`) and rerun `source path.tcl`.

 In the tcl console, you will need to type some tcl commands.
-We built our tcl infrastructure on top of the Ethernet design example "hwtest."
-In this repo, we only provide our `stats.tcl` file.
-The files in "hwtest" of the design example are not provided due to copyright.

 In the tcl console, set the buffer size:
 ```